AmazingDD/daisyRec/README.md

 ## Acknowledgements

-we refer to the following repositories to improve our code:
+We refer to the following repositories to improve our code:

  - SliM and KNN-CF parts with [RecSys2019_DeepLearning_Evaluation](https://github.com/MaurizioFD/RecSys2019_DeepLearning_Evaluation)
  - SVD++ part with [Surprise](https://github.com/NicolasHug/Surprise)